I'm Honey!

 I have been thinking about what happened in the Good Home during the summer of ‘24.
 By any stretch of the imagination, it was not the usual summer.
 My blessing was that there were no hiccups with my ultimate concierge’s health.
 For that, I am grateful and breathe a sigh of relief.

 Of course, I missed traveling, having a significant social life, and attending outdoor events because it was logistically challenging.
 I stopped shopping at the stores and spending time with the salespeople.
 Outside our condo in the sky, life more or less stopped.
 Inside, it continued to hum.
 So, what does a woman do when she runs into barriers?
 She creates a different charmed life.
-I am smiling.
+Each season or transition is like beginning a new chapter, inviting us to embrace fresh starts and new perspectives.

 Fall Is In The Air and With It Comes Change